 Chapter VI: Institutional Policies

-The policies relating to the relationships faculty members may have with business organizations, the government or other institutions are set forth in various policies contained in this Handbook, specifically, the policies regarding the use of the Mount Sinai name (see Section 10, this Chapter), the policy regarding consultative arrangements (see Chapter IV), the restrictions on the activities of full-time faculty (see Chapter IV), the conflict of interest policy (see Sections 12 and 13, this Chapter), and the policies on intellectual property (Section 14, this Chapter).
+The policies relating to the relationships faculty members may have with business organizations, the government or other institutions are set forth in various policies contained in this Handbook, specifically, the policies regarding the use of the Mount Sinai name, the policy regarding consultative arrangements the restrictions on the activities of full-time faculty, the conflict of interest policy, and the policies on intellectual property.
 Nonetheless, in the event a faculty member has any concern about whether a particular proposed arrangement is appropriate or acceptable, the faculty member should consult the Dean's Office.

 In conformity with the principles of academic freedom, faculty members are not required to obtain prior approval before submitting a manuscript for publication or to amend such manuscripts to comply with suggestions made by others.
 However, it is recommended that faculty members provide Department Chairs with copies of manuscripts prior to publication.

-All original laboratory data books or journals, etc., from which a publication is derived, must be stored in the laboratory for a minimum of six years from the date of publication.
-If the senior author leaves Icahn School of Medicine before the six year period elapses, he/she will be required to retain and make available, if requested, to Icahn School of Medicine all these data until the completion of this minimum time period.
-In the case of large ongoing database related research, the responsible investigator must retain the pertinent mass data storage device (tape, disk, etc., not necessarily in hard copy) containing the data on which a publication is based.
-The stored disk can be used for verification of data, as well as the base for ongoing studies of the same project.
+All original laboratory data in any format from which a publication is derived must be stored in the laboratory for a minimum of six years from the date of publication.
+If the senior author leaves Icahn School of Medicine before the six year period elapses, he/she will be required to retain or maintain and make available, if requested, to Icahn School of Medicine all these data until the completion of this minimum time period.
+In the case of large ongoing database related research, the responsible investigator must, if the data are stored on a specific device, retain the pertinent mass data storage device (tape, disk, etc., not necessarily in hard copy) containing the data on which a publication is based or maintain these data.
+Any stored or maintained data can be used for verification, as well as serve as the base for ongoing studies of the same project.
 In the latter instance, however, a clarifying statement which describes the nature and the composition of the reutilized and incremental data should accompany the publication.
-The disk cannot be reused for unrelated projects.
-Although it is understood that this rule governing database storage may not be appropriate in all situations and over time, individual modifications must be approved by the Dean.
-For additional information see the Icahn School of Medicine Handbook for Research.
+For cases in which a separate device is used, it cannot be reused for unrelated projects.
+Although it is understood that this rule governing database storage may not be appropriate in all situations and over time, individual modifications must be approved by the Dean or his designee.

 The School of Medicine strongly believes in the importance of protecting whistleblowers from retaliation and addressing good faith allegations of such retaliation.
 Accordingly, the School affirms that it will adhere to any applicable policies and procedures promulgated by federal or other oversight agencies in dealing with such allegations.
-Whistleblower complaints of retaliation may be brought, where appropriate, to the School’s Faculty Relations Committee (see Chapter III), Harassment Grievance Board (see Chapter III), or Department of Human Resources.
+Whistleblower complaints of retaliation may be brought, where appropriate, to the School’s Faculty Council (see Chapter II), Grievance Committee (see Chapter II), or Department of Human Resources.